nandac/pandoc-reader/README.md

 csl: "https://www.zotero.org/styles/ieee-with-url"
 ```

-This is due to the need to download the CSL specification for every post or page each time which causing very long processing times.
+This is due to the need to re-download the CSL specification for every post or page causing long processing times.

 Therefore, we recommend downloading the CSL specification to your machine or webserver, and giving the `csl` argument a relative path to the file.
 This speeds up processing time by 10x.